Vibha27/e-commerce-website/README.md

-# 🛍️ Compare Products (KYC Hub Challenge) - React Application
+# 🛍️ Compare Products - React Application

 🚀 **Compare Products** is a product comparison application that allows users to select multiple products, view their details, and compare them side-by-side.